waku-org/specs/standards/application/req-res-reliability.md

 - sufficiently healthy:
   - Filter has at least 2 connections available to service nodes AND LightPush has at least 2 connections available to service nodes;

-If one of the protocols is unhealthy or minimally healthy, while the other is sufficiently healthy - overall node health SHOULD be considered as unhealthy or minimally healthy respectively.
+Overall node health SHOULD be considered as unhealthy or minimally healthy respectively if one of the protocols is unhealthy or minimally healthy, while the other is sufficiently healthy.

 ### Peers and connection management